OkaVatti/OkaVatti/README.md

-- # Parker Uzuki / OkaVatti / Azuko
+- # Parker / Oka / Azuko
 - ## I go by many aliases
 - ## I like to break windows
 - ## Shell Script Goblin for life